Bryan-Az/PKI_Security/README.md

         b.
 Let's Encrypt can issue free SSL/TLS certificates to enable HTTPS on web servers.

-2. The TLS certificate created by Let's Encrypt will be used to install a web server (Tomcat for java apps).
+2. The TLS certificate created by Let's Encrypt will be used to install a web server.

 As this is an assignment requiring two services (the Let's Encrypt CA service, and the Tomcat web service), I will be adding an additional service (Docker) to simplify and automate the orchestration of these two services and allow for quick setup.